 The approved expense report and associated receipts will be submitted to the Treasurer for reimbursement.

-AAHU will continue to reimburse for expenses in the event there is a delay in travel due to an “Act of God”.
-AAHU will continue to reimburse expenses until the soonest travel arrangements can be made.
+NABIP ALASKA will continue to reimburse for expenses in the event there is a delay in travel due to an “Act of God”.
+NABIP ALASKA will continue to reimburse expenses until the soonest travel arrangements can be made.

 The Treasurer will review and approve the expense report, and provide reimbursement for the approved expenses